They say that cats have nine lives but, unfortunately, those lives aren’t endless.

 Dry cat food helps scrape plaque and tartar off your cat’s teeth, helping to keep them clean and healthy as it gets older.

 To make sure your cat gets the moisture and healthy fats it needs, however, you may want to add a little wet food to supplement its diet.

 Keep reading to see our top 5 recommendations for the best cat food for senior cats.

-The Top 5 Best Cat Foods for Senior Cats
+The Top 5 Best Rated Cat Foods for Older and Senior Cats Reviewed

 Choosing a high-quality senior cat food is essential for maintaining your cat’s health and wellness into its old age.
 The best cat food for senior cats will be rich in animal protein with moderate fat and balanced with essential nutrients, all from digestible sources.
 Here are our top 5 picks for the best cat food for senior cats that you should consider: